Leiren/Npanel/README.md

 # *N*panel-UI

-A user interface designed to implement the **Trojan-Go API** to manage users or monitor the server.
+A user interface designed to implement the **[Trojan-Go API](https://github.com/p4gefau1t/trojan-go)** to manage users or monitor the server.

-written with C++ and compiles to webassembly which allows fast encryption/decryption of packtes being sent/received from server &  uses a  modern bloat free ui lib (Dear ImGui) which makes this UI crossplatform with all native requirements being provided by c++ and there without the need to use a js framework even for desktop releases
+written with C++ and compiles to webassembly which allows fast encryption/decryption of packets being sent/received from server &  uses a  modern bloat free ui-  library [Dear ImGui](https://github.com/ocornut/imgui) which makes this UI crossplatform with all native requirements being provided by c++ and there without the need to use a js framework even for desktop releases

 # Install